Incidentallyb/vector/content/emails/lisa-handle-mice.md

 ---
-title: Lisa handle mice
+title: Barry mice not susceptible
-author: Dr. Lisa Finnamore
+author: Dr. Barry Taylor
-subject: Handling the Mice are causing stress
+subject: Mice are not susceptible to the disease
 triggered_by:
   - init|start|mice
 hideFromTeams: